ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 When done, disconnect from the server with `exit` command.

-To allow HTTP/HTTPS requests from the internet user, assign a **floating IP** to the VSI in the private subnet and open required ports (80 - HTTP and 443 - HTTPS) via the inbound rules in the security group of private VSI.
+To allow HTTP/HTTPS requests from the internet user, assign a **floating IP** to the VSI and open required ports (80 - HTTP and 443 - HTTPS) via the inbound rules in the security group of private VSI.
 {:tip}

 ### Disable the maintenance security group